Biography of Jane Austen

 When and Where was she Born?

 16th December 1775.
 The Rectory at Steventon, Hampshire, England.

 Jane Austen was the second daughter of the Reverend George Austen and his wife Cassandra in a family of seven children.

-Educated by her father at home except for boarding schools at Oxford, Southampton and the Abbey School, Reading.
+She was educated by her father at home except for boarding schools at Oxford, Southampton and the Abbey School, Reading.

-Chronology/Biography of Jane Austen:
+Timeline of Jane Austen:

 1797: The original version of “Pride and Prejudice” called “First Impressions” is rejected by a publisher in London.